JaredP17/gt-hw6-weather-dashboard/README.md

 1. Clone the repo or open deployable site.
    - Open index.html in default browser (if cloned).
-2. Take the quiz.
-Log your score.
+2. Search for any city.

 ## Preview